"The proof is in the pudding."

 "The proof of the pudding is in the eating."

-So many times, you’ll feel tempted to "guess" or "assume" what someone else is thinking or feeling based on their body language.
+So many times, we feel tempted to "guess" or "assume" what someone else is thinking or feeling based on their body language or their facial expression.

-Until you have interacted with that person and confirmed the internal experience that corresponds a particular external expression, ya just don't know.
+Until we have interacted with that person and confirmed the internal experience that corresponds a particular external expression, we just don't know.